ba40431/Travel-Arrangement/README.md

 ![demo-5.gif](https://github.com/ba40431/Travel-Arrangement/blob/main/static/pic/demopic/demo-5.gif?raw=true)

 - Web notification<br/>
-Set reminder by using service worker to remind user about the itinerary will be coming. <br/>
+Set reminder by using service worker to remind user about the itinerary that will be coming. <br/>
 ![demo-4.gif](https://github.com/ba40431/Travel-Arrangement/blob/main/static/pic/demopic/demo-4.gif?raw=true)
 ![demo-7.png](https://github.com/ba40431/Travel-Arrangement/blob/main/static/pic/demopic/demo-7.png?raw=true)

 ## Use Skills

 - Use Express.js as server framework.
+- Deploy website with Docker.
+- Use the Haversine formula in SQL Queries to search attractions.
+- Set reminder by using service worker to remind user about the itinerary that will be coming.
 - Storage profile pictures and accelerate content delivery by AWS S3 and CloudFront.
-- Use AWS RDS as Database, and do database normalization.
+- Use AWS RDS as Database, normalize the database, and set the index to optimize the query.
 - Improve itinerary's reading speed by AWS ElastiCache.
+- Use bcrypt to encode users passwords.
+- Use Nginx as reverse proxy.
-- Setup CI / CD pipeline with Jenkins.
+- Set up CI / CD pipeline with Jenkins.
 - Support Google OAuth 2.0 login.
 - Authorize users using JSON Web Tokens.